alextassy24/superheros/frontend/README.md

 ## If I Had More Time

 *Eagerness to Learn:*
-- **Persistent Storage:** Replace the in-memory database with a real database (e.g., SQLite, PostgreSQL) for data persistence.
+- **Persistent Storage:** Replace the in-memory database with a real database for data persistence.
 - **Testing:** Add unit and integration tests for both the API and frontend.
 - **Deployment:** Explore deployment options (e.g., serverless platforms) to make the app production-ready.
 - **UI/UX Enhancements:** Further polish the React app's user interface and add responsive design improvements.